slowernews/wisdom-tldr/chapters/chapter_1_self.md

 It’s not just other people we need to forgive.
 Sometimes we need to forgive ourselves. — Mitch Albom

 You can hide the ugly parts, but you can't make them disappear.

+- when you try to fix something about yourself, you automatically create shame, because you’re saying this thing that’s true about myself is wrong – it is a problem, there is something wrong with me, I am broken.
+When you create that frame, you’re saying “I am wrong,” and that’s where shame comes in.

 -->

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*